The 84-year-old Paraguayan, who had heart surgery for the fourth time last year, has taken the decision to step down for the benefit of his health

-The 84-year-old Leoz, who had heart surgery for the fourth time in December, has headed CONMEBOL since 1986, and been on FIFA's executive committee since 1998.
+The 84-year-old, who had heart surgery for the fourth time in December, has headed Conmebol since 1986, and been on Fifa's executive committee since 1998.

-"I have invited you to this meeting to share with you my retirement from FIFA," Leoz told Reuters, before adding that he had informed president Sepp Blatter of the news.
+"I have invited you to this meeting to share with you my retirement from Fifa," Leoz was quoted as saying by Reuters' website, before adding that he had informed president Sepp Blatter of the news.

 "I'm announcing my retirement from all Fifa commitees because it's important for my life," the Paraguayan continued.